f5devcentral/terraform-xc-aws-ce/examples/three_node_cluster_multi_nic_existing_vpc_new_subnet/README.md

-# Example three node ce cluster with multi nic and new VPC and new subnet
+# Example three node ce cluster with multi nic and existing VPC and new subnet

 This example instantiates: